Introduction: Our Local Offer

 Our Local Offer

-The SEND Co-ordinator at our school is Mrs Julie Holmes.
+The SEND Co-ordinator at our school is Mr Moheen.
 Mrs Cathy Lomas is the Pastoral Manager and Lead DSL.
-Mrs Holmes is Level 3 Autism Spectrum Condition qualified and provides advice and support for all children with a diagnosis of ASD.
-Mr Mark Hamblett and Mr Chris Powell, who are part of our Pastoral Team, work to promote pastoral care, social skills and values.
+We also have Mr Pritchard and Miss Black supporting our pupils, who are Learning Mentors.
 The team work together with children, teachers, parents/carers and outside agencies to ensure we provide the best opportunities for all.